Jeiwan/uniswapv3-book/content/docs/milestone_2/output-amount-calculation.md

 USDC out: 66.80838889019013
 ```

-Which means that we'll get 66.8 USDC when selling 0.01337 ETH using the liquidity we provided in the previous step.
+Which means that we'll get 66.8 USDC when selling 0.01337 ETH using the liquidity

----
+we provided in the previous step.

-Now, we'going to implement all the mathematical formulas in Solidity.
+This looks good, but enough of Python!
+We're going to implement all the
+math calculations in Solidity.